Canada Updates International Student Work Hours for Fall 2024

 How Are International Student Work Hours Changing?

-This means that as of April 30, 2024, Canada’s standing policy will return.
-It allows eligible students to work up to 20 hours per week in off-campus jobs.
+This meant that as of April 30, 2024, Canada’s standing policy returned, allowing eligible students to work up to 20 hours per week in off-campus jobs.
+However, Minister Miller also shared that number would increase in Fall 2024.

 Curious about working while studying in Canada?
 From work eligibility to great on-campus jobs, our blog’s got the info you need.